se-edu/se-book/codeQuality/maximizeReadability/basic/avoidMagicNumbers/text.md

 <div id="body">

+**Avoid _magic numbers_** in your code.
 When the code has a number that does not explain the meaning of the number, it is called a "magic number" (as in "the number appears as if by magic").
 Using a <tooltip content="e.g., `PI`">_named constant_</tooltip> makes the code easier to understand because the name tells us more about the meaning of the number.

 <box>

-{{ icon_example }} Example:

 <div class="alt-java">